Critical 1st steps that will determine your future are in the PSR.

 - First Time Offenders (NACDL)– Alternatives to Incarceration

 - Do any of these mental health issues apply to the defendant?
-Federal prison placement includes Medical and Mental Healthcare needs to be implemented through the BOP CARE LEVELS I-IV along with there Structured Psychological Treatment Programs.
+Federal prison placement includes Medical and Mental Healthcare needs to be implemented through the BOP CARE LEVELS I-IV along with their Structured Psychological Treatment Programs.

 - I) Brave Program A first-timer young male offender 32 years of age or younger, facing a sentence of 60 months or more